ImgFS: Image-oriented File System --- Network layers: socket layer

 We then use that layer to create a simple HTTP-server API.
 There, you'll have to implement two functions:

-• http_receive(), to create a call and read from it;
+, to create a call and read from it; -

 Provided material

-In the provided/src directory, you can find the following files (some of which have certainly already been copied to your done/):
+directory, you can find the following files (some of which have certainly already been copied to your done/

-• socket_layer.h: prototypes of the tcp_*() functions, which interact with UNIX socket and serve as basis for our HTTP web server;
+functions, which interact with UNIX socket and serve as basis for our HTTP web server;http_net.h

-• http_net.h: prototypes of the HTTP layer, responsible for receiving incoming requests, and generating HTTP responses;
+: prototypes of the HTTP layer, responsible for receiving incoming requests, and generating HTTP responses;http_prot.h

-• imgfs_server_service.h: core functions of the imgfs HTTP server: sets up and shutdown server, dispatch requests;
+HTTP server: sets up and shutdown server, dispatch requests;http_net.c

-• imgfs_server_service.c: the implementation of the core functions to offer HTTP services to our ImgFS database;
+: the implementation of the core functions to offer HTTP services to our ImgFS database;http-test-server.c

 Tasks